 - Overseas Ballot

-For FY 2016-17, the Registration & Elections Division successfully conducted the November 2016 Presidential General Election, in which San Mateo County's percentage of registered voters who cast a ballot in the election rose to a historic high.
-Additionally, a Consolidated Municipal School and Special District Election will take place in November 2017.
+For FY 2017-18, the Registration & Elections Division successfully conducted the June 5, 2018 Statewide Direct Primary, in which San Mateo County's percentage of registered voters who cast a ballot in the election rose substantially.
+Additionally, the Statewide General Election will take place in November 2018.
 The voter outreach efforts which helped drive these positive effects will continue.
-It is anticipated that County voters will cast ballots entirely by mail starting in 2018.
-As voters increasingly rely on vote-by-mail ballots, it is expected costs relating to the processing and postage of mailed ballots will continue to increase.
+Under the California Voter’s Choice Act, which mandates vote-by-mail ballots be sent to all registered voters, and the New Motor Voter Law, which automatically registers citizens to vote when receiving or renewing a driver’s license, it is expected costs relating to the processing and postage of mailed ballots will continue to increase.

 Over the next two-year period, the Division will continue to adapt our processes to these shifts in demand, in order to reduce the cost of vote-by-mail balloting.

-Percent of Eligible Voters Registered to Vote Exceeded the Target
+Percent of Eligible Voters Registered to Vote Missed the Target

 Percent of Eligible Voters Registered to Vote

-For FY 2016-17, the percent of eligible voters registered was 78.8% which is slightly above the target of 76.0%.
+For FY 2017-18, the percent of eligible voters registered was 76.7% which is slightly below the target of 78%.
 We continue to do voter outreach programs.

 This is a cyclical measure and can vary dramatically due to the timing of Presidential and Consolidated Elections, candidates, and propositions on the ballot.
-For FY 2016-17, there were 81.6% of registered voters who voted in the November election.
-This was slightly higher than the target of 80.0%.
+In the June 2018 Statewide Direct Primary, 172,168 votes were cast.
+As a new performance measure, there was no FY 2017-18 target.

 Cost of Election per Registered Voter